CFAES Give Today

 Cressleaf Groundsel (Senecio glabellus)

 Description: A winter annual in the Aster/Composite family 1'-3' in height.
-Grows upward in clusters.
+Frequently seen infesting fields, filling them with yellow blooms in spring.

 Life Cycle: Winter annual